amitberman/K-means-Movie-Clustering/README.md

     "Glass Onion: A Knives Out Mystery"
     ],
 * we can see that movies series are clusterd togther which make sence.

+## Disclaimer / Third-Party Attribution

+This project uses the TMDB (The Movie Database) API.
+All movie data, metadata, and related content are provided by TMDB and remain the intellectual property of their respective owners.

+This project is not affiliated with or endorsed by TMDB and was developed for educational purposes only.